spsanderson/package-downloads/README.md

 in a way that you can analyze any CRAN package with a slight modification to the `download_log` function.

-This file was last updated on December 31, 2022.
+This file was last updated on January 01, 2023.

 ``` r
 library(packagedownloads)